prolixalias/puppet-nodejs/README.md

 This module has received limited testing on:

-* CentOS/RHEL 7/8
+* CentOS / RHEL 7 / 8
-* Debian 9/10
+* Debian 9 / 10
-* Ubuntu 16.04/18.04/20.04
+* Ubuntu 18.04 / 20.04 / 22.04

-The following platforms should also work, but have not been tested:
+The following platforms should also work, but are not tested as rigorously:

-* Amazon Linux
 * Archlinux
 * Darwin
 * Fedora